Romantic music: Early Romantic

 The transition of Viennese classicism to Romanticism can be found in the work of Ludwig van Beethoven.
 Many typically romantic elements are encountered for the first time in his works.
-These works stand here in contrast to vocal music and are "purely" instrumental music.
-According to Hoffmann, the pure instrumental music of Viennese classical music, especially that of Beethoven, since it is free of material or program, is the embodiment of the romantic art idea.
+These works contrast with vocal music and are "purely" instrumental music.
+According to Hoffmann, the pure instrumental music of Viennese classical music, especially that of Beethoven, is the embodiment of the romantic art idea, since it is free of material or program.

 Another of the most important representatives of late classicism and early romanticism is Franz Schubert.
-He introduced romantic features into German-language opera, with his chamber music works and later symphonies.
-In this field, his work is supplemented by the ballads of Carl Loewe.
-Carl Maria von Weber is important for the development of the German opera, especially with his popular Freischütz.
-There are fantastic-horrious materials by Heinrich Marschner and cheerful opera by Albert Lortzing.
+He introduced romantic features into German-language opera with his chamber music works and later symphonies.
+Carl Loewe's ballads were also influential.
+Carl Maria von Weber is important for the development of the German opera, especially with his popular opera Der Freischütz.
+There are supernatural horror operas by Heinrich Marschner and cheerful operas by Albert Lortzing.
 Louis Spohr became known mainly for his instrumental music.
 Still largely attached to classical music is the work of Johann Nepomuk Hummel, Ferdinand Ries, and the Frenchman George Onslow.

 Italy experienced the heyday of the Belcanto opera in early Romanticism, associated with the names of Gioachino Rossini, Gaetano Donizetti, and Vincenzo Bellini.
-While Rossini's comic operas are primarily known today, often only through their rousing overtures, Donizetti and Bellini predominate tragic content.
+While Rossini's comic operas are more commonly known today, though often only through their rousing overtures, Donizetti and Bellini dominate tragic content.
 The most important Italian instrumental composer of this time was the legendary "devil's violinist" Niccolò Paganini.

-In France, light Opéra comique developed.
+In France, light opéra comique developed.
 Its representatives are François-Adrien Boieldieu, Daniel-François-Esprit Auber, and Adolphe Adam, with Adam known for his ballets.
 The famous eccentric composer and harpist Robert Nicolas-Charles Bochsa wrote seven operas.
-The Grand opéra came up with pompous stage sets, ballets and large choirs.
-Her first representative was Gaspare Spontini, her most important Giacomo Meyerbeer.
+The grand opéra used pompous stage sets, ballets and large choirs.
+The genre was first introduced by Gaspare Spontini; Giacomo Meyerbeer was a notable composer of such works.

-Other European countries are represented.
-The Irishman John Field composed the first Nocturnes for piano.
+Elsewhere in Europe, the Irishman John Field composed the first Nocturnes for piano.
 Friedrich Kuhlau worked in Denmark.
 The Swede Franz Berwald wrote four very idiosyncratic symphonies.